BadgeApp

 The project MUST provide an assurance case that justifies why its security requirements are met.
 The assurance case MUST include: a description of the threat model, clear identification of trust boundaries, an argument that secure design principles have been applied, and an argument that common implementation security weaknesses have been countered.
 (URL required) [assurance_case]

-The security requirements and assurance case are documented in doc/security.md.
+The security requirements and assurance case are documented in docs/security.md.

 • Análisis estático de código